 Building on previous success

-The first Future Leaders Program was a small pilot program that allowed 23 autistic adults, aged 18 to 30, to better engage with and participate in the 2013 Asia Pacific Autism Conference in Adelaide.
-It also included eight mentors who were autistic adults over 30 years of age.
+- The first Future Leaders Program was a small pilot program that allowed 23 autistic adults, aged 18 to 30, to better engage with and participate in the 2013 Asia Pacific Autism Conference in Adelaide.
+It also included 8 mentors who were autistic adults over 30 years of age.

 In 2018 a newly revised and expanded Future Leaders program was developed and run by Autism CRC.
 The 2018 program included 14 autistic adults aged 25-40 from across Australia.
 The program was co-designed and developed by autistic adults, for autistic adults.
 Five of the eight project team members were established autistic leaders.